Dherse/masterproef/content/1_background.typ

 ==== Modulators <sec_modulators>

-Contrary to detectors, modulators used to turn an electrical signal into an optical signal.
+Contrary to detectors, modulators used to turn electrical signals into optical signals.
 They do not do this by producing the signal but by modulating the phase or the amplitude of the optical signal.
-There are several kinds of modulators, for high-speed modulators, they are generally built from drop @reed_silicon_2010.
+There are several kinds of modulators, for high-speed modulators, they are generally built from doped regions of silicon @reed_silicon_2010.

 === Meshes <sec_meshes>